whateverbits/scrollmus/README.md

 # Scrollmus
-A simple vanilla JS scrollspy script.
+A simple, framework-agnostic, scrollspy script.
+Fork of [gumshoe by cferdinandi](https://github.com/cferdinandi/gumshoe).

 ## Getting Started
 Compiled and production-ready code can be found in the `dist` directory.
 The `src` directory contains development code.